 - The County still has dirt roads, which need to be paved. - Need for the creation or improvement of sidewalks that are handicap accessible. - Cities of Alapaha, Enigma, and Ray City need Gateway entrances into cities. - There is a need for many roads in the County and Cities to be repaired or repaved.
-Some streets have drainage issues and suffer from flooding. - Research the Rails to Trails Program for the County and Cities. - There is a need for public transportation within the County and Cities. - The Airport runway needs resurfacing, and fuel and infrastructure are necessary.
+Some streets have drainage issues and suffer from flooding. - Research the Rails to Trails Program for the County and Cities. - Continue public transportation within the County and Cities. - The Airport runway needs resurfacing, and fuel and infrastructure are necessary.